-The system is based on a configuration of four satellites equipped with SAR (Synthetic Aperture Radar) sensors that watch the Earth day and night under any weather conditions.
+The system is based on a configuration of several satellites equipped with SAR (Synthetic Aperture Radar) sensors that watch the Earth day and night under any weather conditions.

 COSMO-SkyMed was developed for dual use and satisfy both civil and military needs.

 The system was set up gradually.
 From 2007 to 2010, all four first-generation satellites were launched and are still in service.

 In December 2019 and February 2022, the constellation was enhanced by the first two second-generation elements (CSG) which, together with two other satellites coming in the next few years, will fully replace the first generation of COSMO-SkyMed.

 The Second Generation was designed to guarantee operational continuity of the radar observation services provided by the four first-generation satellites.
 It will ensure further improved performance in terms of technology, services, and the system's service life.